jakehova/knowledgedump/tech/aws/exam/sa/rough-notes/exam-notes-2.md

 **AWS Global Accelerator**
 * Networking service that simplifies traffic mgmt and improves app perf.
+* Dont use for general HTTP.
+* Use for UDP(gaming), MQTT (IoT), Voice over IP, or http that specficially require static IP addresses or deterministirc, fast, regional failover

 **AWS Resource Access Manager (RAM)**
     * Enables you to securely share AWS resources with any AWS account or within your AWS Organization.